---

-A trailing slash is the "/" at the end of a URL.
-For example:
+A trailing slash is the "/" at the end of a URL:

 While trailing slashes don't directly impact SEO rankings, they can create technical challenges: